Mini-Maker Montage with Genially

 Week 7: October 16th, 2024

 Specifics: This week I was able to experience an insitu at Kootenay Orchards Design lab with a grade 4 class.
 It was a BLAST!
 Ryan went into the classroom the previous day to teach about Lego Spike and an introduction to coding.
 When the students showed up today I worked with them to create a Lego Spike fan to learn about matter that we cannot always see (air).
-Once our fans worked the students created a gravity drop tower and used little baskets made with a 3D printer to test the speed drop of each basket.
+Once the fans worked, the students created a gravity drop tower and used little baskets made with a 3D printer to test the speed drop of each basket.
 Lastly, the students were asked to make something out of a pipe cleaner, paper and tape to help slow down the drop of the bigger basket and video it with a slow-motion camera.

 ADD PHOTOS